py-pdf/fpdf2/docs/Templates.md

 Templates are predefined documents (like invoices, tax forms, etc.), or parts of such documents, where each element (text, lines, barcodes, etc.) has a fixed position (x1, y1, x2, y2), style (font, size, etc.) and a default text.

-These elements can act as placeholders, so the program can change the default text "filling" the document.
+These elements can act as placeholders, so the program can change the default text "filling in" the document.

 Besides being defined in code, the elements can also be defined in a CSV file or in a database, so the user can easily adapt the form to his printing needs.